nortikin/sverchok/README.md

   - do cross sections, extrusions, other modifications with hight level flexible parametrised and vectorised node tools
   - calculate areas, volume, and perform other geometric analysis
   - make or import CSV tables or custom formats
-  - use Vector fields, create them, visualize data
+  - use Vector/Scalar fields, create them, visualize data
+  - Solid modelling
   - even code your own custom nodes in python with Scripted node
   - make your own 'addons' on node layouts and utilise them with Sverchok 3dview panel in your everyday pipeline
   - access to Blender Python API (bpy) with special _Set_ and _Get_ nodes
   - upgrade Sverchok with pressing one button
   - using genetic algorythm in your workflow
+  - insolation/radiation calculations
+  - SVG drawing export from node tree
+  - brep/NURBS/IFC exchange
   - and much, much more!

 ### Installation